Ylang Ylang Essential Oil:

-Another study in 2012, used an inhaled blend of ylang ylang in 83 subjects, along with lavender, marjoram and neroli.
+Another study in 2012, used an inhaled blend of Ylang Ylang in 83 subjects, along with lavender, marjoram and neroli.
 Like in the above 2006 study, the individuals assigned to the experiential group, experienced decreases in blood pressure.
 Cortisol levels were also measured and showed decreasing levels.

-3. Repair Damaged Hair
+Potential To Repair Damaged Hair

-We know there is some evidence to support ylang ylang oil acting more as a sedative, as well as it’s abilities to enhance mood.
+We know there is some evidence to support Ylang Ylang oil acting more as a sedative, as well as it’s abilities to enhance mood.

 A study in 2018 revealed YYO as having a positive effect on anti-anxiety.
 This effect was associated with a specific pathway in the hippocampus and relevant to the serotonin system.

-One study in 2008, looked at peppermint vs. ylang ylang oil, and found that peppermint oil increased alertness and memory, while ylang ylang impaired memory, lengthened processing speed and and alertness, it had a more calming/sedative effect.
+One study in 2008, looked at peppermint vs. Ylang Ylang oil, and found that peppermint oil increased alertness and memory, while Ylang Ylang impaired memory, lengthened processing speed and and alertness.
+It had a more calming/sedative effect.

-5. Antibacterial/Immune System Support
+Potential Antibacterial/Immune System Support:

-Side Effects of Ylang Ylang Essential Oil
+Side Effects of Ylang Ylang Essential Oil:

-Do not ingest any of the essential oils talked about here at RN to Zen.
+Do not ingest any of the essential oils talked about here on our site.
 The application we refer to is only externally.
 It’s important to also consult with a medical expert before using any essential oil for therapeutic or medicinal purposes.

 Do not stop any current treatment or interventions that have been approved by a doctor.
-If you wish to use essential oils, again speak with a medical professional, if they're in reference to helping treat a medical disorder.
+If you wish to use essential oils, speak with a medical professional, if in reference to helping treat a medical disorder.